Clicky

 While dark beer may come at a higher initial cost, dark beer often provides a richer, more indulgent flavor experience, making them a good value for beer connoisseurs willing to spend a bit more for a distinctive taste.

-Which is healthier, dark beer or light beer?
+What distinguishes dark beer from light beer?

 On A Final Note